 At London Governess, we understand how important it is to find that perfect person to help care for your newborn.
 Our extensive database of candidates and strict vetting procedure ensures your little one is always in the very best of hands.

-Our maternity nurses are all highly UK trained nannies with extensive experience in newborn care.
+Our maternity nurses are all nannies who are UK trained to a high level with extensive experience in newborn care.
 With London Governess’ bespoke maternity nurse placement service, your child will receive the unwavering care of an experienced maternity nurse who is educated, a fluent English speaker, and fully qualified with excellent references.

-- We meet each nurse in person to verify their working history, check references and confirm full enhanced DBS checks.
+- We meet each nurse in person to verify their working history, check references, and to carry out enhanced DBS checks.

-- London Governess maternity nurses have a lot of experience and can offer you some great advice.
-Some bring specific areas of expertise including breastfeeding, twins and premature babies so can cater specifically to your requirements.
+- London Governess maternity nurses have considerable experience and can offer you some great advice.
+Some bring specific areas of expertise including breastfeeding and caring for twins and premature babies, so they can cater specifically to your requirements.

-- You choose how involved your maternity nurse needs to be.
+- You can choose how involved your maternity nurse needs to be.
 She can be more involved during the day and on call at night.
-Working hours are flexible so you can catch up on much-needed sleep then take over during the day.
+Working hours are flexible so you can catch up on much-needed sleep, then take over during the day.

-Some may require your maternity nurse to completely take over looking after your baby.
-If you need a complete rest, you can arrange for any specific duties with your maternity nurse.
+Some clients require a maternity nurse to take over every aspect of looking after their baby.
+All of our nurses are capable of handling this level of responsibility.
+If you need a complete rest, you can arrange for any specific duties to be covered by your maternity nurse.

-If you have twins or more babies, your nurse will help to settle them into a natural, easy routine enabling you to spend plenty of one-on-one time with each child.
-It is not just nights made easy, either – as your maternity nurse is self-employed, she will pay her own tax and national insurance, leaving you to focus on what really matters.
+If you have twins or more than one baby, your nurse will help to settle them into a natural, easy routine enabling you to spend plenty of one-on-one time with each child.
+It is not just nights made easy, either – as your maternity nurse is self-employed, she will pay her own tax and national insurance, allowing you to focus on what really matters.

 Temporary Maternity Nurse

-Having a baby is an exciting and wonderful experience, but also very tiring since the baby will likely be up several times during each night.
-A short-term private maternity nurse will stay in your home and provide calm, caring and efficient services to assist the family with all of your baby’s needs.
+Having a baby is an exciting and wonderful experience, but also very tiring since the baby will likely wake up several times a night.
+A short-term private maternity nurse will stay in your home and provide calm, caring, and efficient services to assist you with all of your baby’s needs.